CrayLabs/SmartSim/doc/contributing.rst

 We welcome contributions from the broader community.
 These generally fall under two categories:

-- Developments to the main codebases: These contributions directly modify the SmartSim and SmartRedis repositories to fix bugs in the code, improve the documentation, or add new features.
-Before embarking on major development, please contact the developers first to make sure that your proposal aligns with the internal development by opening an issue or reach out to us.
+- Contributions to the main codebases: These contributions directly modify the SmartSim and SmartRedis repositories to fix bugs in the code, improve the documentation, or add new features.
+Before embarking on major development, please contact the developers first to make sure that your proposal aligns with the internal development by opening an issue or reaching out to us.
 Please follow the :ref:`Developer Guidelines <developer_guide>`.

 - Applications of SmartSim: Many of our users build scientific/engineering applications using SmartSim and SmartRedis.
 Please feel free to make contributions to the :ref:`SmartSim Zoo <smartsim_zoo>`.

 In both cases, contributors can expect the following:

-- A quick response to your pull requests detailing why we are accepting or rejecting your contribution
+- A quick response to your pull requests detailing why we are accepting or rejecting your contribution.

 - If we accept your contribution, a SmartSim developer will be assigned to help bring your contribution into the codebases by testing it across a variety of platforms and ensuring code quality.

-- You will be credited as a co-author when the contribution is merged
+- You will be credited as a co-author when the contribution is merged.

 .. note::
-    The last point serves as a `Developer Certificate of Origin<https://developercertificate.org/>`_.
+    The last point serves as a `Developer Certificate of Origin <https://developercertificate.org/>`_.
     More specifically, we will ask contributors to signoff on the final state of the PR before merging.
 This signoff will then be propagated into the final squash merge commit.